 - Paint brushes

 Begin by spray painting the pumpkins with the spray paint outdoors in a well ventillated area.
-When the paint is dry, water down the acrylic craft paint in a small bowl or paper cup in a 3 parts paint to 1 part water ratio.
-Next, mix the paint and water, then dip the paint brush in the paint and flick it at the pumpkins to splatter them with paint.
+When the paint is dry, water down the acrylic craft paint in a small bowl or paper cup.
+This should be in a 3 parts paint to 1 part water ratio.
+Next, mix the paint and water, dip the brush in paint, and flick it at the pumpkins to splatter them.
 This step is best done outdoors as well.

 Once the pumpkins are splattered to your liking, let the paint dry, then paint the stems gold if desired.
 At this point you can leave the pumpkins as is or add in those spiders and bats for a nice contrast and a little Halloween flair.